zhiyanliu/nightswatch-ranger/README.md

 ```
 tar jxf EC20CEFAGR06A05M4G_OCPU_SDK.tar.bz2
-cd ql-ol-sdk
+cd ql-ol-sdk/ql-ol-crosstool
-source ql-ol-crosstool/ql-ol-crosstool-env-init # execute this for each new session, environment varibables exported.
+source ql-ol-crosstool-env-init
 ```

 >> **Note:**
 >>
+>> When you install and setup QuecOpen Linux SDK by executing the command `source ql-ol-crosstool-env-init` at first time, you might meet follow issue, read troubleshooting section to get the solution as the reference.
+>>
+>> ```
+>> sed: can't read ./relocate_sdk.py: No such file or directory
+>> ```
+>>
->> After install QuecOpen Linux SDK, you can use use `arm-oe-linux-gnueabi-gcc -v` command to verify if cross complie toolchain is ready to work.
-However if you meet `ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc: No such file or directory` issues, read troubleshooting section to resolve.
+>> After the installation and setup, you can use use `arm-oe-linux-gnueabi-gcc -v` command to verify if cross complie toolchain is ready to build the project, you might meet below 2 kinds of issue, read troubleshooting section to get the solution as the reference.
+>>
+>> ```
+>> Relocating .../ql-ol-sdk/ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/python: line 4:
+>> /ql-ol-sdk/ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/python2.7.real: No such file or directory
+>> SDK could not be set up.
+Relocate script failed.
+Abort!
+>> ```
+>>
+>> ```
+>> ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc:
+>> No such file or directory
+>> ```

 ### Basic

 1. `git clone ssh://git-codecommit.ap-northeast-1.amazonaws.com/v1/repos/irootech-dmp-rp-agent`
 2. `cd irootech-dmp-rp-agent`
-3. ``source <QuecOpen Linux SDK>/ql-ol-crosstool/ql-ol-crosstool-env-init``, do this for cross compiling for QuecOpen Linux platform only.
+3. ``source <QuecOpen Linux SDK>/ql-ol-crosstool/ql-ol-crosstool-env-init``, do this for cross compiling for QuecOpen Linux platform only, and execute this for each new session, environment varibables are exported and dedicated.
 4. ``make``, and inary `dmpagent` is built out to current directory if build process is executed successfully.

 #### Advanced